Letter Cakes Recipe Tutorial

 - In a bowl of a stand mixer with the paddle attachment, cream the butter, oil, and sugar until light and fluffy.

-Pro tip - The oil will create emulsification with the batter so it looks more whipped rather than fluffy. - Then, add the eggs, one at a time, to the batter making sure to combine each well into the batter.
+- Then, add the eggs, one at a time, to the batter, making sure to combine each one well.

 - Next, add the flour mixture and sour cream in three batches.
-Combine well but do not overmix.
+Combine well, but avoid overmixing.

-Pro tip - We do not want to activate the gluten in the flour.
-So, combine but do not overmix. - Pour the batter into the prepared baking pans, spread with an offset spatula towards the edges.
+- Pour the batter into the prepared baking pans and spread with an offset spatula towards the edges.
 Tap on the counter a few times to remove air pockets.

-Pro tip - We avoid stirring to prevent the crystallization of sugar. - The sugar should now be a deep amber color.
-Now, add the sea salt followed by the butter, heavy cream, and vanilla extract.
+- The sugar should now be a deep amber color.
+Now, add the sea salt, followed by the butter, heavy cream, and vanilla extract.

-- Take it off the heat and cool to room temperature.
+- Remove it from the heat and let it cool to room temperature.
 Then, add the remaining whipping cream.
-Pour into another bowl, cover with plastic wrap, and chill in the fridge for at least 4 hours or overnight.
+Pour the mixture into another bowl, cover it with plastic wrap, and refrigerate for at least 4 hours or overnight.

 Whipping cream

 - In a stand mixer with the whisk attachment, whip the whipping cream to stiff peaks.
-Alternatively, you can use the caramel whipping cream for the top layer too.
 Transfer to a piping bag with a star piping tip.

 Assemble